 An activity during a visit to Rosliston Forestry Centre

 Our results at the end of Key Stage 2 are above local and national averages.
 Whilst we want our children to achieve their best, we also endeavour to instil a love of learning in our pupils so that they are well prepared for the future, at secondary school and beyond.

 The school has had particular success in PE and sport.

 Visitors to our school last year included local author Andy Cope.
-This year we have welcomed a Hindu religious leader from the Open Centre in Derby and look forward to a production of Just Joshing in anti-bullying week and a visit by Cat Weatherill in March.
+This year we have welcomed a Hindu religious leader from the Open Centre in Derby.
+Firehorse Productions presented 'The B Word' at the start of our antibullying week when we focused on celebrating difference. .

 The school has a strong musical tradition.
-Individual music tuition takes place in school for clarinet, flute, cello, guitar, piano and brass instruments.
+Individual music tuition takes place in school for clarinet, flute, cello, guitar, piano, violin and brass instruments.
 We also have an orchestra.
 Year 4 are taking part in the Wider Opportunities programme, with all children learning to play a brass instrument.

 Our Parent Teacher Association provides valuable support raising funds for the school through a variety of enjoyable activities for our children such as picnics and discos.
 Last year purchases for the school included a new library system, cricket nets, and a new sound system.

 We have excellent transition programmes with both Melbourne Infant School and Chellaston Academy.